11 Things You Probably Didn’t Know About Burger King’s Whopper

 It encouraged "unfriending" sprees

 In a marketing scheme rivaling the strangeness of multicolored burger buns, Burger King once promised Facebook users free burgers, at the cost of a few friends.
 This promotion advertised a new Facebook app with the eyebrow-raising name "Whopper Sacrifice."
 The app would provide you with a coupon for a free Whopper for every ten Facebook friends you deleted.
 However, Burger King pulled the program after Facebook demanded a tweak to the most controversial aspect—a notification sent to the unfriended users, telling them that their online friendship had been traded for a burger.
 (Or, more accurately, a tenth of a burger!)
 Before the end of the campaign, though, the New York Times estimates that nearly 234,000 people had been "unfriended."
 Here are 10 more of the biggest scandals that rocked the fast food industry.

 It helped Ellen DeGeneres break into comedy

-Stars, they’re just like us!
-But 20-something Ellen DeGeneres wasn’t actually a star yet when she took the stage for her first-ever comedy performance at a fundraiser with friends.
-Her buddies had been urging her to try performing, and so she nervously obliged, taking the Whopper, shake, and fries she’d purchased onstage with her.
-She told “Oprah’s Master Class” that her first performance wasn’t much of a routine—”People enjoyed me eating onstage and not talking,” per HuffPost—but someone in that audience invited her to perform at a nearby university campus.
-After that, she continued to get bigger and bigger gigs, making a name for herself as a comedian.
+Stars, they're just like us!
+But a 20-something Ellen DeGeneres wasn't actually a star yet when she took the stage for her first-ever comedy performance at a fundraiser with friends.
+Her buddies had been urging her to take the stage, and so she nervously obliged, bringing a Whopper, shake, and fries she'd just purchased onstage with her.
+Per HuffPost DeGeneres told "Oprah's Master Class" that her first performance wasn't much of a routine.
+"People enjoyed me eating onstage and not talking," she recalled.
+Someone sitting in that audience invited her to perform at a nearby university campus.
+After that, she continued to get bigger and bigger gigs, ultimately making a name for herself as a comedian.